ahmadyounis97/Code-201-Reading-Notes/class-02.md

 very popular uses.

 ### RULES FOR NAMING VARIABLES

-1.
-The name must begin with
+1.The name must begin with
 a letter, dollar sign ($),or an underscore (_).
 It must not start with a number.

-2.
-All variables are case sensitive, so score and Score would be different variable names, but it is bad practice to create two variables that have the same name using different cases.
+2.All variables are case sensitive, so score and Score would be different variable names, but it is bad practice to create two variables that have the same name using different cases.

-3.
-The name can contain letters,
-numbers, dollar sign ($), or an underscore (_).
+3.The name can contain letters, numbers, dollar sign ($), or an underscore (_).
 Note that you must not use a dash(-) or a period (.) in a variable name.

-4.
-Use a name that describes the
-kind of information that the
-variable stores.
-For example,
-fi rstName might be used to
-store a person's first name,
-l astNarne for their last name, and age for their age.
+4.Use a name that describes the kind of information that the variable stores.
+For example, fi rstName might be used to store a person's first name, l astNarne for their last name, and age for their age.

-5.
-You cannot use keywords or
+5.You cannot use keywords or
 reserved words.
 Keywords
 are special words that tell the interpreter to do something.
 For